Text: Peter Johansson

 Belo Horizonte

-Red flowering trees on the Praça da Liberdade.
+Red flowering trees on Praça da Liberdade.

 Our room key.